biscodyl/tz-aio-userscript/README.md

 ## Using a proxy?

-If you can't use **torrentz-proxy.com**, read [these instructions](https://userscripts.org/topics/135018) to get an idea how you can make the script work again.
-If that fails, you can try installing [this special version](https://github.com/elundmark/tz-aio-userscript/raw/master/tz-aio.proxy-fix.user.js), which runs on _every_ page, thus making it work again.
+If you can't use **torrentz-proxy.com**, you can try installing [this special version](https://github.com/elundmark/tz-aio-userscript/raw/master/tz-aio.proxy-fix.user.js), which runs on _every_ page, thus making it work again.
 But It's not *100%* guarateed, it depends on the proxy provider, and seeing there's like 100.000.000 of them I'm not gonna even try.

 ## Help me, to help us